pa2si/portfolio/README.md

-v 0.1.14
+v 0.1.15

 new:

-- shareButton implemented in navbar and footer
-- added hover to ThemeToggle
+- added the text "berlin / germany based " in about text

 what's done: